phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

         dirichlet_process:
             parameters:
                 concentration:
+                    value:      3.564
-                    estimate: True
+                    estimate:   false
-                    prior:
-                        gamma_distribution:
-                            shape: 2.0
-                            scale: 2.18615

-We've changed ``estimate`` to ``True``, and added our gamma prior information.
-We also removed the ``value``, so |eco| will draw a random value from the specified gamma distribution to get a starting value for the analysis.
-If we did specify a value, it would only be used as a starting value since we are now going to estimate this parameter during the MCMC chain.
+Under this new setting, what is the prior expectation for the number of divergence event, and what is the prior probability for the model with 3 divergence events?
+Use |dpprobs| to find out!

 .. note::

-    We recommend that you analyze your data under multiple settings for the concentration parameter, so that you can assess how sensitive your results are to your prior assumptions.
+    We recommend that you analyze your data under multiple settings for the concentration parameter, so that you can assess how sensitive the results are to your prior assumptions.

 Choosing a prior on divergence times
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nex, let's change the prior on the divergence times.
+Next, let's change the prior on the divergence times.
 Currently, the config file specifies an exponential distribution with a rate of 10::